The brick-and-mortar space, which Lewis said he is renting to own, is giving him the opportunity to work year-round.

 “I put people first,” Lewis said.
 “I put my passion first and I’m always energetic.
 This is something I love to do.
 This isn’t about money at all.
 It’s about bringing new food and new opportunities to the area.”

-More Than A Apron LLC will be looking to hire waiters.
-For more information or to find out when and where Lewis is cooking next, visit More Than A Apron LLC’s Facebook or Instagram pages.
-The restaurant is expected to open 11 a.m. to 7 p.m.
-Monday through Friday and 11 a.m. to 11 p.m.
-Saturday.
+For more information, visit More Than A Apron LLC’s Facebook or Instagram pages.
+The restaurant is open 11 a.m. to 7 p.m. today, Thursday, Friday and Saturday.